 You’ll also want to memorize the keyboard shortcut for Dashboard—it’s F12.
 Feel free to set up a new custom shortcut from System Preferences > Keyboard > Shortcuts > Mission Control.
 Look for the Show Dashboard checkbox.

 Dashboard hasn’t received a proper makeover in a while and has a bit of a retro look to it.
 But that doesn’t stop it from being valuable.
-Speaking of Dashboard, it’s just one of the useful features you aren’t using on your Mac.
+Finally, if you’re also using an iOS phone, you should get to know the iPhone widgets.